fishbotapp/fishbotwiki/WikiGuide/README.md

 ## Wiki editing guide ##

 - Required:
-  - A free github account (https://github.com/signup)
+  - A free github account (https://github.com/signup). *Make sure you verify your email so the account is active.*

 ## How ##